 Main project this year is to build steps down to Lake Superior, as well as other maintenance projects such as cut firewood, plant trees.
 The host will be on site and most of the wood has been precut for the project.
 See picture of old steps that were washed away by the lake.

 Which is why we are looking for people with experience in construction or building.
-We are also interested in people who just love nature, or like to cook, or can add to our cabin experience for future renters or to sell one day.
+We are also interested in people who just love nature, or like to cook, or can add to our cabin experience.
 Update stairs are done.
 Other work is still available.
-2020 planning on converting power in the cabin to 120 vac from 12 vdc presently.
-Cabin is already wired and basically already, just need to make the change.
+2021 planning on converting power in the cabin to 120 vac from 12 vdc presently.
+Cabin is already wired and basically ready, just need to make the change.
 Also add one more step section to the new stairs done this year.
+Power conversion was mostly done this May, odds and ends left.

 Our cabin is right on the lake - all you need to do is walk down to the beach.
 Lodging will be in the main cabin loft or in the Garage loft which has a screened in porch overlooking the lake.
 The main cabin has running water and is pretty much modern.
 Cell phones connect with our booster, but this is wilderness and cell phones do not work well outside the cabin area, in general.
 There isn't any internet, but if we go into town, it isn't hard to get signal or connect to wifi at a local restaurant, if you need to.
 Verizon hot spot will not work, only calling.
 My understanding is ATT will work but no guarantees.
 Various beds are available.